barbarer/py4e-int/_sources/regex/hparsons_lg_session2_practice_write.rst

     :autograde: unittest

     Please write a regex that would match both word "gray" and "grey".
-    Replace "YOUR_REGEX" with your answer, but do not remove other symbols.
+    Replace "YOUR_REGEX" with your answer, but do not remove other symbols
     ~~~~
     import re